What is business email compromise (BEC)?

 How BEC attacks work

-Technically, BEC is a type of spear phishing—a phishing attack that targets a specific individual or group of individuals.
-What makes BEC unique among spear phishing attacks is that the target is the employee or associate of a business or organization, and that the scammer pretends to be another employee or associate the target knows or in inclined to trust.
+Technically, BEC is a type of spear-phishing—a phishing attack that targets a specific individual or group of individuals.
+BEC is unique among spear-phishing attacks, targeting the employee or associate of a business or organization, and the scammer pretends to be a colleague whom the target knows or is inclined to trust.

-While some BEC attacks are the work of lone scammers, others (see above) are launched by BEC gangs.
-These gangs operate like legitimate businesses, employing specialists such as lead generation specialists who hunt for targets, hackers who break into email accounts, and professional writers who ensure phishing emails are error-free and convincing.
+While some BEC attacks are the work of lone scammers, others are initiated by BEC gangs.
+These gangs operate like legitimate businesses, employing specialists such as lead-generation specialists who hunt for targets, hackers who break into email accounts, and professional writers who ensure phishing emails are error-free and convincing.

 Once the scammer or gang has chosen a business to rob, a BEC attack typically follows the same pattern.